Provisdom/datomic-helpers/README.md

 `(to-schema-transaction type)`
 ----------------------------

-We represent schema of Datomic enities by Cloujure maps.
+We represent schema of Datomic entities by Clojure maps.
 Map keys are attribute idents, the key values are attribute types.

 The type specification may be either:
-- Normal datomic types: `:db.type/string`, `:db.type/float`, etc.
+- Normal Datomic types: `:db.type/string`, `:db.type/float`, etc.
 - Clojure map - means an entity.
 It translates to `:db.type/ref` type, and the map is processed recursively to define all its attributes too.